 - 1/2 cup hemp seeds or hemp hearts, we love Manitoba Harvest

 - 1 teaspoon pure vanilla extract

 - Pinch of unrefined sea salt

-- In a high-speed blender, puree all ingredients until smooth.
+- In a high-speed blender, puree all ingredients until smooth and creamy.

 Store in a covered container in the fridge for 2 to 3 days at most.
 Shake well before drinking.
 If you want to make hemp “cream” simply reduce the water.